 Recently, Fannie Mae passed additional condo regulations in response to the Surfside collapse in Miami.
 If a buyer is putting less than 10% down, this triggers a “full review” of the condo association financials.
 The mortgage underwriter will require that the condo is putting at least 10% of their income toward reserves.

-Included in the resale package should be a balance sheet and income statement as well as a budget with Year to Date information and any future approved budget if available.
+Included within the Condo Documents should be the “financials.”
+There should be a balance sheet and income statement as well as a budget with Year to Date information and any future approved budget if available.
 Many items may be contract services such as cleaning, landscaping and management.
 There will also be a section of “Repairs and Maintenance” and these are items that needed attention during the year that fell outside the scope of the vendor contracts.
 For example, if there is a monthly or quarterly elevator company on contract who comes to inspect the elevator on a regular basis, that’s great.
 But if the repairs and maintenance costs on the elevator are very high, it could indicate a problem.
 Either the elevator contract may not cover very much or the elevator has had a lot of service calls.
 Regardless, these are items to pay attention to.

 You also want to see how many owners are delinquent on paying their monthly fees.
 This is also something the mortgage bank will want to know as well.
 If too many people are delinquent, it could be a red flag that money may fall short of being able to pay common area bills like electric, trash or water.
 If the building falls into a state of disrepair, owners could either face a special assessment or sell for a loss (short sale) or walk away from the condo entirely.
 The mortgage bank wants to do everything to ensure that this is a sound investment.